Will Putnam

 William Putnam (born August 13, 2000) is an American professional football center for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Clemson Tigers.

-Early life and high school
+Early life

 Putnam grew up in Chatham, Illinois and attended Glenwood High School before transferring to Henry B. Plant High School during his junior year due to his father being with the U.S. Army as well as his job.
 He was selected to the 2019 All-American Bowl.
 He was a four-star rated recruit and committed to play college football at Clemson University over offers from Florida State, Auburn, Miami (FL), Michigan and Penn State.

 College career

 During Putnam's true freshman season in 2019, he played in 11 games, finishing the season with 192 snaps.
 During the 2020 season, he played in and started all 12 games, finishing the season with 790 snaps and a tackle leading the ACC as the only ream to allow fewer than two sacks per game.
 During the 2021 season, he played in and started 10 games, finishing the season with 633 offensive snaps and was a third-team all-conference pick by Phil Steele.
 During the 2022 season, he played in and started all 14 games as a first-year center.
 He finished the season with 996 offensive snaps which was the fourth-most in a season at center in Clemson history.
 He was also a third-team All-ACC selection.
 During the 2023 season, he played in and started all 13 games as a permanent team captain, finishing the season with 953 offensive snaps and as a third-team All-ACC selection.